technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 28 - Use Omnichannel historical analytics dashboard and Customer Service historical dashboard.md

 # Lab 28 - Use Omnichannel historical analytics dashboard and Customer Service historical dashboard

+**Objective** - In this lab, you will use the Omnichannel historical analytics dashboard and Customer Service historical dashboard that will help you understand the factors that can improve customer service for your organization.

 ## Task 1 - Omnichannel historical analytics dashboard

 1. On the **Customer Service workspace** select the Site Map and then select **Omnichannel historical analytic -Insights**.